Libra-Geek/Advanced-Salary-Retirement-Model-Sensitivity-Scenario-Analysis-Internal-Randomness-/README.md

 # Advanced-Salary-Retirement-Model-Sensitivity-Scenario-Analysis-Internal-Randomness-
-A retirement planning model with salary growth, scenario analysis, and internal randomness to simulate diverse financial outcomes.
+This advanced retirement model estimates retirement timelines while accounting for salary growth, cost-of-living raises, and promotions.
+It includes scenario and sensitivity analyses, along with elements of randomness to simulate various financial outcomes.
+This allows users to explore how different factors—like salary increases, investment growth, and expenses—affect retirement readiness, offering a comprehensive view of financial planning.